 The highlights of Ross' career include excavating the wreck of HMS Pandora (1791) on Queensland's Great Barrier Reef.
-Yes, the very same ship that is featured in the Brickwrecks exhibition.
 Ross was also involved in finding the colonial whaling shipwreck Cheviot (1857) at Wilsons Promontory in Victoria; excavating the SS City of Launceston (1865) in Port Phillip, Victoria, which is the most intact steam shipwreck in Australia (it still had pots on the galley stove!); and finding and excavating the well-preserved wreck of the American whale ship Samuel Wright (1841) in Bunbury.